sidhxntt/Practice-Set/Back End/OVERALL BACKEND/misc/DATA_ENGINEERING.md

 | **Execution Modes**   | Not directly tied to execution workflows (depends on Spark jobs).          | Pipelines can run in continuous or triggered mode, managed by Databricks. |
 | **Lineage Tracking**  | Not tracked explicitly.                                                   | Automatically tracks lineage between input and output tables. |

+> **As streaming data is seen as an unbounded table that is nothing but delta live table?**
+> Yes, in Databricks, streaming data can be conceptually viewed as an unbounded table, and Delta Live Tables (DLTs) provide a framework for processing this data.
 ---

 ## Workflows vs. Jobs (Tasks)